Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 ##### *Imagery*
 * Each page contains a large background image of a couple kissing on a dancefloor.
 Hopefully exciting couples of what their wedding could look like.
-*
+* There are also 3 images on the homepage making the packages available look more appealing
+* There is promotional video on the Gallery & Reviews page
+* The Gallery contains 9 images from past weddings

 ##### *Homepage*
-* All pages were designed for ease of use and avoid confusion.
+* All pages were designed for ease of use with a simple column and row design.
 Landing pages on mobile have moved the navigation menu under the logo image.

 <p align="center"><img src="/assets/readmeimages/Menu-moved.PNG" width="400"></p>